It's only been twenty minutes since the “Island Queen” sailed from the Bay of Miami docks.

 Installed air conditioning throughout the interior.
 Not satisfied, he also installed a system out that cost nearly $100.000.
 Next is Phillip Frost's summer home, Mr. Viagra, or Mr. Blue, as he is better known.
 Each of the 32 palm trees you see in that garden came from Africa at a unit cost of $10.000.

 The mansion only costs 60 million dollars.”
-The second-largest home in the area was owned by Elisabeth Taylor and Eddie Fischer, one of her many husbands.
-In the garden is a black rabbit given by Michael Jackson.
-Others, smaller, belonged to Sylvester Stallone, to David Beckam, to the Brazilian Xuxa.
+The second largest house in the area belonged to Elisabeth Taylor and Eddie Fischer, one of her many husbands.
+In the garden, there is a black rabbit given by Michael Jackson.
+Others, smaller, belonged to Sylvester Stallone and David Beckham.
+Like the Brazilian Xuxa.

 Singer Gloria Estefan's included a four million dollar recording studio.
 On Fisher Island, almost touching the big island of Miami Beach and accessible only by boat and helicopter, there were mansions of Tom Cruise, Jennifer Lopez, Sophia Loren, Boris Becker, so he continued to present the hostess at the microphone while the passengers, dazzled, turned now to port, now to starboard.